 Should the Buyer not exercise his right not to accept the Equipment or its part with a defect, the Seller and the Buyer shall list all defects detected in the Handover Protocol, including the manner of and deadline for their removal.
-Should the Parties not be able to agree in the Handover Protocol on the deadline for removal of the defects, it shall be understood that all above shall be removed / rectified within 10 days of handover.
+Should the Parties not be able to agree in the Handover Protocol on the deadline for removal of the defects, it shall be understood that the Seller will take back the Equipment in the original transport packaging at the Place of Delivery within 10 days after handover.

+The Buyer must allow acceptance tests to be carried out no later than 14 days after delivery of the Equipment.
+If the Buyer fails to comply with this obligation, the Equipment shall be deemed to have been accepted (and Handover Protocol signed) after 30 days of notification of readiness for acceptance test.